-In September 2022, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2022-04, Liabilities-Supplier Finance Programs.
-This standard serves to improve transparency about supplier finance programs.
-The ASU requires certain disclosures around key terms of outstanding supply chain finance programs and changes in obligations during a reporting period related to vendors participating in these programs.
+In November 2023, the FASB issued Accounting Standards Update ("ASU") 2022-04, 2023-07, Liabilities-Supplier Finance Programs.
+Segment Reporting: Improvements to Reportable Segment Disclosures This standard serves to improve transparency about supplier finance programs. ("ASU 2023-07"), which enhances the disclosures primarily around segment expenses.
+In addition, the amendments expand the scope of quarterly financial reporting by requiring disclosure of both existing annual segment reporting disclosures and the expanded disclosures outlined in ASU 2023-07.
+The ASU requires certain disclosures around key terms of outstanding supply chain finance programs guidance should be applied retrospectively and changes in obligations during a reporting period related to vendors participating in these programs.
 The new disclosure requirements do not affect the recognition, measurement or financial statement presentation of any amounts due.
-The guidance is effective for fiscal years beginning after December 15, 2022, except for rollforward information, which is effective in the first quarter of 2024.
+The guidance is effective for fiscal years beginning after December 15, 2022 December 15, 2023, except and for rollforward information, which is effective in interim periods beginning after December 15, 2024.
+We are evaluating the first quarter of 2024.
 Early adoption is permitted.
-The adoption of this new guidance on January 1, 2023 did not have a material impact on our condensed consolidated financial statements.
+The adoption impact of this new guidance on January 1, 2023 did not have a material impact on our condensed consolidated financial statements.
 See Note 8 "Floor Plan Notes Payable."